119 - The Past Times with Ronny Chieng

 His sport is degenerate gambling.

 His sport is rolling dice in a corner.
+That's awesome.

 That's really funny.

-So, who are they fighting in Africa?
+Okay.
+So who are they fighting in Africa?
+Well, the Boers.

-it's the Boer War, so it's the yeah, you're fighting
+It's the Boer War.
+So it's the, yeah, you're fighting

-people who want to want to live there.
+people who want to

-Fighting a war, we the cause of having everything and them wanting to exist,
+Fighting a war.
+We, the cause of having everything, and them wanting to exist.

-and then you like see him out like playing dice and he's like hello and they're like jesus fucking christ
+And then you like see him out like playing dice and he's like, hello.
+And they're like, Jesus fucking Christ,

-oblivious assholes
+oblivious assholes.

 Yeah, it is.
+It's amazing.

 It's an amazing puff.